Emperor Wu of Han: Calendar reform

-In 104 BC (1st year of the Taichu (太初) era), a new calendar was put into effect: the Taichu calendar (太初历).
-This calendar came about due to the observations of three officials (Gongsun Qing (公孙卿), Hu Sui (壶遂) and Sima Qian (author of Shiji) that the calendar then in use was in need of reform.
+In 104 BC (1st year of the Taichu (太初) era), a new calendar was put into effect: the Taichu calendar (太初曆).
+This calendar came about due to the observations of three officials (Gongsun Qing (公孫卿), Hu Sui (壺遂) and Sima Qian (author of Shiji)) that the calendar then in use was in need of reform.
 Among other reforms, the Taichu calendar made the zheng month (正月, also known as the first month) the beginning of a new year, rather than the tenth month in the Zhuanxu calendar.
 From then on, the Chinese calendar had retained the property of having the first month as the beginning of the year.
+Before the Taichu calendar was finalised, more than 20 scholars were consulted, including Luoxia Hong, Deng Ping (鄧平) and Sima Ke (司馬可); the finalised calendar was mainly based on the calculations of Deng Ping and Luoxia Hong.

 Early years

 Liu Che was the 11th son of Liu Qi, the oldest living son from Emperor Wen of Han.
 His mother Wang Zhi (王娡) was initially married to a commoner named Jin Wangsun (金王孫) and had a daughter from that marriage.
-However, her mother Zang Er (臧儿) (a granddaughter of the one-time Prince of Yan, Zang Tu, under Emperor Gao) was told by a soothsayer that both Wang Zhi and her younger sister would one day become extremely honoured.
+However, her mother Zang Er (臧兒) (a granddaughter of the one-time Prince of Yan, Zang Tu, under Emperor Gao) was told by a soothsayer that both Wang Zhi and her younger sister would one day become extremely honoured.
 She then got the idea to offer her daughters to the then crown prince Liu Qi, and forcibly divorced Wang Zhi from her husband at the time.
 After being offered to Liu Qi, Wang Zhi bore him three daughters – Princess Yangxin, Princess Nangong (南宫公主), and Princess Longlü.

 On the day of Liu Qi's accession to the throne as Emperor Jing of Han (upon the death of his father Emperor Wen in 156 BC), Wang Zhi gave birth to Liu Che and was promoted to a consort for giving birth to a royal prince.
 While she was pregnant, she claimed that she dreamed of a sun falling into her womb.
-Emperor Jing was ecstatic over the divine implication, and made the young Liu Che the Prince of Jiaodong (胶东王) on 16 May 153 BC.
+Emperor Jing was ecstatic over the divine implication, and made the young Liu Che the Prince of Jiaodong (膠東王) on 16 May 153 BC.
 An intelligent boy, Liu Che was considered to be Emperor Jing's favourite son from a very young age.